The Sumsub Story

 But let's start the story right from the beginning.

-Sumsub was founded by a talented team of four: , who graduated as a physicist from St. Petersburg State University in 2005 before entering the business world of sales; his twin brothers, and , both creative professionals in animation and computer graphics; and , a solution architect with a PhD in computer science from Jacobs University in Germany.
-Originally from the USSR, they all moved to Europe and Israel in the late 2010s, driven by their passion to launch the global business of their dreams.
+Sumsub was founded by a talented team of four: , a physicist by training; his twin brothers, and both creative professionals in animation and computer graphics; and , a solution architect with a PhD in computer science.

 Like many aspiring tech unicorns, Sumsub started in a basement.